skellat/mkdocs-cms/README.md

 It can be found at <https://erielookingproductions.info>

-Eventually this may also be mirrored to Launchpad if I can ever figure out what I am doing wrong.
+Mirroring this to Launchpad is something that is on hold for now.